 A CERTIFIED USDA ORGANIC FARM - Growing great food for all people.

-We grow a wide variety of vegetables, including: beans, peas, tomatoes, onions, garlic, sweet and white potatoes, cabbage, collards, spinach, lettuce, okra, kale, turnip greens, peppers, squash, zucchini, rutabagas, and melons.
+We grow a wide variety of vegetables, including: beans, peas, tomatoes, onions, garlic, sweet and white potatoes, cabbage, collards, spinach, lettuce, okra, kale, turnip greens, peppers, squash, zucchini, rutabagas, blueberries, strawberries, eggplant, and melons.
 We take our stewardship of the family farm seriously and want to make sure we leave the land to our descendants in as good or better shape than when we inherited it from our ancestors.

 We harvest and market most of our produce the same day!
 The big retailers can't match our performance since they source their produce from far off places.
 Buy Fresh, Buy Local!